← All Resources

 Loan C$15,0004.50%$155

-With $200 extra per month directed at Loan A first, the avalanche method pays off all three loans in approximately 7 years and 2 months, saving about $4,800 in interest compared to making only minimum payments on each loan.
-See our detailed avalanche vs snowball comparison for more worked examples.
+Putting $200 extra per month toward Loan A first pays off all three loans in about 7 years and 2 months, saving roughly $4,800 in interest compared to minimum payments only.
+I walk through more scenarios in the avalanche vs snowball comparison.

 Strategy 2: The Snowball Method (Pay Smallest Balance First)

-The snowball method directs extra payments to the smallest balance first, regardless of interest rate.
-Using the same example above, you would target Loan A ($12,000) first — which happens to also be the highest rate in this case.
-But if Loan C ($15,000 at 4.50%) were $8,000 instead, snowball would target it first even though Loan A's 7.00% rate costs more in interest.
+The snowball method attacks the smallest balance first, regardless of rate.
+In the example above, you'd target Loan A ($12,000) first — which also happens to be the highest rate.
+But if Loan C were $8,000 instead of $15,000, snowball would target it first even though Loan A's 7.00% rate is costing you more.

-The snowball method typically costs a few hundred to a few thousand dollars more in total interest compared to the avalanche method.
-But research published in the Harvard Business Review found that borrowers using the snowball method were more likely to eliminate their debt entirely, because the psychological momentum of fully paying off individual loans kept them motivated.
+Snowball usually costs a few hundred to a few thousand dollars more in total interest.
+But Harvard Business Review research found something interesting: snowball users were more likely to actually eliminate all their debt.
+The psychological momentum of crossing off individual loans kept people going when the avalanche method's slower visible progress didn't.

-Bottom line on avalanche vs snowball: If your rates are spread across 2+ percentage points, the avalanche method can save meaningful money.
-If your rates are within 1–2 percentage points of each other, the difference is small enough that the motivational benefit of snowball may outweigh the mathematical advantage of avalanche.
-Use the Debt Payoff Comparison Calculator to see the exact difference for your loans.
+My take: If your rates are spread by 2+ percentage points, avalanche saves meaningful money — use it.
+If the rates are within 1–2 points of each other, the difference is small enough that snowball's motivational advantage might matter more.
+The Debt Payoff Comparison Calculator shows you the exact dollar difference for your specific loans.

 Strategy 3: Income-Driven Repayment (IDR) Plans